 - Salt to taste

-- Combine the egg, cumin, salt, lemon juice, and onion chunk in a blender, blend until the onion is minced.
+- Combine the egg, a pinch of salt, and a tiny amount of oil in a blender, blend until well mixed.

 For a different variation of mayonnaise, you can try my husband’s recipe for aioli, which is a garlicky style mayonnaise sauce that is very popular in the south of France and Spain.

 Very interesting… but don’t you use the egg yolk for mayonnaise instead of the whole egg?
 Whipped egg white can get foamy and yield a very different texture to the overall sauce.

 I suggest reducing the lemon juice and oil too – 100 to 150 ml oil is all you need to set one egg yolk.
 Adding pepper and reducing the cumin might help too.
 Some freshly chopped cilantro may also kick it up.
 However, I like the onion and sunflower oil in this recipe.

 1 egg yolk

 ½ to 1 teaspoon red wine vinegar or lemon juice